-In June 2021 Ofsted recognised that the curriculum had been restructured with vocabulary as a focus and that this had been organised in an effective way as not to overload pupil's working memories.
-They also recognised the impact 'knowledge notes' had helped pupils become familiar with subject specific vocabulary.
-Disadvantaged pupils were able to use vocabulary as competently as other non-disadvantaged pupils during in school book studies.
-This work continued throughout 2021-2022 and Pupil Book Studies highlighted that disadvantaged pupils were able to use vocabulary in context.
+The school continued to adapt the teaching of vocabulary across the curriculum by introducing discrete vocabulary lessons and this built on the comments made by in June 2021 by OfSTED who recognised that the curriculum had been restructured with vocabulary as a focus and that this had been organised in an effective way as not to overload pupil's working memories.
+They also recognised the impact Knowledge notes had helped pupils become familiar with subject specific vocabulary.

+Book studies, specific vocabulary monitoring and external reviews highlighted that PPG pupils remembered and were able to use vocabulary as competently as other non-disadvantaged pupils.